mabroor/ddw-puppet/README.markdown

 is just what I managed to write during the tutorial.
 The following items remains to be implemented (watch this space):

-* Load balancing with Nginx.
+* Static media files through Nginx.